AdvocatesInc/advocate-docs/TEAM MANAGERS/5-The_Management_Tab.md

 This setting decides whether new broadcasters on this sponsor campaign are added directly to the campaign as *active* participants, or if they should be added as *inactive* participants until a manager approves them and activates them individually.

 ### Setting the Twitch Chat Bot account

-`Chatbot Accounts should not be used as a regular broadcaster account on Advocate.
-If you sign in to a broadcaster dashboard using a designated chatbot account, the chat bot will lose permission to post through that account`

 The Advocate *Twitch Chat Bot* will post through the Twitch account *advogg* by default.
 To allow the chat bot to post through a specific Twitch Account, follow these steps:

 1. Make sure you are either signed in to [Twitch](https://www.twitch.tv) with the account you wish to use, or not signed in with any other account.